College of Ayurvedic Diet & Digestion

 Due to their popularity, peanuts have strong cultural and nostalgic significance.
 Jimmy Carter, US President from 1977-1981, was famous for his love of peanuts.
 So much so that he actually owned a peanut farm!
 Charlie Brown is the star of the popular animated series 'Peanuts', that launched in the 1950's and remained in print until 2000.

 Ayurveda refers to peanuts as kalaya.
 Written in the 14th century about the Ayurvedic approach to eating for optimal health, the Ayurveda Mahodhadhi lists peanuts alongside sesame, grams, peas and barley.
-Students from our Mastering Ayurvedic Digestion and Nutrition programme found that peanuts are a nourishing, difficult to digest legume that irritates the liver and increases anxiety.
+Overall peanuts are a hot, nourishing, difficult to digest legume that irritates the liver.

 Ayurveda sees peanuts as being a difficult, drying and heavy food which increases heat in the body.
 They are nutritious and can act as a high fiber laxative.
-However, being both rajasic and tamasic, peanuts can increase nervous energy or make a person feel sleepy, depending on their constitution and digestive fire (agni).
+However, being both rajasic and tamasic, peanuts can increase nervous energy or make a person feel sleepy, depending on their constitution and digestive fire (agni).>Peanuts are Oily, StickyPeanut butter is smooth and creamy which indicates the presence of oil.
+While for some this oily quality (snigdha) is satisfying, for others it can be a bit sickening.

 Peanuts contain high amounts of protein, 26g per 100g, which may increase the amount of calories burned per day.
 This is due, in part, to proteins' high thermic effect which boosts metabolism.
 Studies have shown that this can range from 80-100 calories per day, and sometimes more.

-Peanuts also deliver significant amounts of dietary fiber, with 100g giving up to ? of a male's recommended intake, and 1/3 of a females.
+Peanuts also deliver significant amounts of dietary fiber.
 Fiber is shown to promote weight loss by reducing the appetite because it makes us feel fuller for longer.
-At Joyful Belly we often recommend beans like lentils and chickpeas for weight loss for this very reason.
+Ayurveda recommends beans like lentils and chickpeas for weight loss for this very reason.

 Peanuts are Dense, Dull, Heavy